Nikolay Malynka: Early life

-Nikolay Malinka was born in small village, Lisniaky, and spent his childhood side by side with picturesque beauty of historical Poltava Governorate (Guberniia) of Dnieper Ukraine (with time, Lisniaky became a part of the county-seat Yahotyn of Kyiv Region).
+Mykola Malynka was born in small village, Lysniaky, and spent his childhood side by side with picturesque beauty of historical Poltava Governorate (Guberniia) of Dnipro Ukraine (with time, Lysniaky became a part of the county-seat Yahotyn of Kyiv Region).

 No sooner out of the cradle, the boy started to paint his surroundings.
 It seemed nobody took seriously a young talent except a local artist and photographer L. Briummer, who persistently advised him to take professional courses.
-Instead, under parental pressure, Nikolay Malinka entered, in 1929, the horticultural school but soon dropped out.
+Instead, under parental pressure, Mykola Malynka entered, in 1929, the horticultural school but soon dropped out.
 Then, he became a student of the book department of the Kharkiv cooperative technical college.

 The city was a significant cultural center of Soviet Ukraine.
 The young man read a lot, visited museums and exhibitions, met prominent people and gradually came to a final decision to become an artist.

 In the fall of 1933, he enrolled in Kyiv Art Institute where he had been studying fine art and graphics for several years.
 In the middle of his studies he was drafted into the army and served in the unit located in Moscow.
-Being always on the lookout of a new possibility to continue education, Nikolay Malinka very soon became a student of the fine art studio that is now the internationally renowned Moscow's Grekov Studio of Battle-Scene Artists.
+Being always on the lookout of a new possibility to continue education, Mykola Malynka very soon became a student of the fine art studio that is now the internationally renowned Moscow's Grekov Studio of Battle-Scene Artists.
 His training was led by the talented masters of Soviet war art whose idea was to promote the Red Army heroic past by a new cohort of artists.

 Among them were Khrystophor Ushenin, Vasyl’ Swarog, Yevhen Katsman, Oleksander Herasymov.